-- (a) Estimate the length of the pipe.
-Is it open-open or closed-open? - (b) Estimate the Q factors of the first and second resonant modes of the pipe. - (c) Estimate the width in semitones (at the usual $1/\sqrt{2}$ max amplitude points) for the second resonance. - 3.
-Download the file noise_bottle.wav which is recorded from a microphone being lowered into a bottle, while a stereo system emitted 'white noise' at all frequencies. - (a) Looking at the spectrogram, describe the change in the frequency spectrum.
+- 1. Download the file noise\bottle.wav which is recorded from a microphone being lowered into a bottle, while a stereo system emitted a constant random background noise at all frequencies. - (a) Looking at the spectrogram, describe the change in the frequency spectrum.
 Why does this happen?
-What phenomenon is responsible for the lowest-frequency strong peak that appears? - (b) We defined the width Δf of a resonance peak as the size of the frequency interval where the response intensity is at least half its peak.
-What dB change does halving the intensity correspond to?
-(Review) - (c) Use this to estimate the Q factor, and therefore the decay time τ , for this low frequency resonant mode.
+What is responsible for the strongest peak that appears at low frequency? - (b) We defined the width $\Delta f$ of a resonance peak as the size of the frequency interval where the response amplitude is at least half its peak.
+What dB change does dropping to half the amplitude correspond to?
+(Review) - (c) Use this to estimate the Q factor, and therefore the decay time $\tau$ , for this low frequency resonant mode.
 (Bring up a spectrum graph for the entire in-bottle part.
-Ignore the other nearby noisy peaks and use the width of the highest central one) - 4.
+Ignore the other nearby noisy peaks and use the width of the central one) - 2.
 Consider a closed-open pipe of length 0.17 m, a model for the vocal tract.
-Assume initially the pipe has constant width and there's no end correction. - (a) Compute the formant frequencies F1 and F2.

-- (b) If the mouth is now opened wider, what happens to F1? to F2? - (c) If the pharynx is constricted about 6cm up from the vocal cords, what happens to F1 (note it's nearer an antinode)? to F2? - 5.
-Download the file ee_aa_both.wav, which I made with my own vocal instrument. - (a) Measure the pitch (fundamental frequency), and also frequencies of formants F1 and F2 for the two spoken vowels. - (b) For the same vowels whispered, is there a perceived pitch?
+Assume initially the pipe has constant width and there's no end correction. - (a) Compute the formant frequencies F1 and F2. - (b) If the mouth is opened, what happens to F1?
+F2? - (c) If the pharynx is constricted about 6cm up from the vocal cords, what happens to F1 (note it's nearer an antinode)?
+F2? - 3.
+Download the file ee\aa\both.wav, which I made with my own vocal instrument. - (a) Measure the pitch (fundamental frequency) and frequencies of formants F1 and F2 for the two spoken vowels. - (b) For the same vowels whispered, is there a pitch?
 Are there formants?
-If so do they have similar frequencies to the sung case? (give only brief discussion) - 6.
-Record your own voice speaking three vowels 'ee', 'aa', and 'oo'1 - (a) Print out a spectrogram of your recording, label F1 and F2 for each vowel, and list their frequencies. - (b) Now draw a new pair of axes: horizontally F1 (on a range 0-1000 Hz), vertically F2 (a range 0-3000 Hz), and plot the points giving the first two formants of each vowel (each vowel gives one point). - (c) Apply Convert Change gender..., choosing Formant shift ratio to be 1.3 if you're male or 0.7 if you're female ... or subvert the concept of gender entirely and become a chipmunk.
+If so do they have similar frequencies to the sung case? (give only a qualitative discussion) - 4.
+Record your own voice speaking three vowels 'ee', 'aa', and 'oo' - (a) Print out a spectrogram of your recording, label F1 and F2 for each vowel, and list their frequencies. - (b) Now draw a new pair of axes: horizontally F1 (on a range 0-1000 Hz), vertically F2 (a range 0-3000 Hz), and plot the points giving the first two formants of each vowel (each vowel gives one point). - (c) Apply Convert Change gender..., choosing Formant shift ratio to be 1.3 if you're male or 0.7 if you're female ... or subvert the concept of gender entirely and become a chipmunk.
 Examine the new spectrogram: Did the pitch change?
 What happened to the formants?